 This story takes part in the Indian Ocean, where the captain and only person on the deck of a small ship wakes up after hearing his ship has collided with something.
 While sleeping his boat hit a shipping container which was floating in the ocean, the shipping container damaged the ship’s hull and water started to flow inside.
 The captain tries to signal for help but his communication devices are no longer functioning as they have been damaged by the water.

 He ends up finding the source of the leak and tries to patch it up when this doesn’t work he mages to pull the ship on its side so water will no longer leak inside.
-After a couple of house, a tropical thunderstorm hits and his boat gets capsized, after which he is forced to abandon ship on a life raft.
+After a couple of hours, a tropical thunderstorm hits and his boat gets capsized, after which he is forced to abandon ship on a life raft.
 With the help of a sextant, he comes to the conclusion that his liferaft is being pushed into the shipping lane by the oceanic currents.

 Once in the shipping lanes, he spots two cargo ships and he signals with a flaregun but the cargo ships do not notice him.
 Eventually, the current push him through the shipping lane and away from any hope of being rescued.
 In an act of desperation, he writes a note and puts it in a bottle and throws it overboard.
 After a couple of days, he notices during the night the lights of a ship, as he didn’t have any more signaling devices he sets fire to his diary and eventually the whole liferaft gets unveiled in the fire.
 Giving up hope he jumps in the water and lets himself sink, while he notices the bottom of a ship getting closer to him and he summons up all his remaining energy and gets to the top to get rescued.